Every2/os/docs/pre.md

 # Cross Compile

-This project use `GCC 15.2.0` with Binutils `2.45`.
-Follow the instructions in order to succefully build them.
+This project uses `GCC 15.2.0` with Binutils `2.45`.
+Follow the instructions to compile it successfully.

-## Define enviroment variables in your shell:
+## Set environment variables in your shell:

 ```shell
 export PREFIX="path/to/folder"